maurosorrentino/ECS-HA-website/README.md

 Some configurations are intentionally incomplete to keep the setup free-tier friendly.

 - Clean up IAM policies in ecs_iam.tf
-- Test the App Deployment Pipeline (ECR + ECS update)
+- Test the App Deployment Pipeline (ECR + ECS update) + final test on infrastructure pipeline
 - Check everything is working as expected
 - Make / attach to GitHub Actions a role with less permissions
 - If you purchase a custom domain uncomment route53 , ACM and part of cloudfront code (instructions are in the comments)